enkomio/ManagedInjector/README.md

     var injector = new Injector(pid, Assembly.LoadFile("AssemblyToInject.dll"));
     var injectionResult = injector.Inject();

+For more examples have a look at the <a href="https://github.com/enkomio/ManagedInjector/tree/master/Src/Examples">example folder</a>.

 ## Build
 _ManagedInjector_ is currently developed by using VisualStudio 2017 Community Edition (be sure to have the latest version installed).
 To build the source code be sure you have to: